A beautiful DIY terrarium evokes our memories of a lost paradise: lush jungles, moist tropical air, and rain forest by the ocean.

 After making some terrariums and realizing how easy they are to DIY and care for, I am so happy to share with you in this tutorial:

 - How to choose the right type of terrarium plants.

 - How to make a terrarium that is beautiful and easy to maintain.

 - Helpful tips on terrarium care and maintenance.

-The secret is, you don’t need special terrarium supplies or kits to create a little living paradise in a glass jar.
+Although there are terrarium kits designed to make more professional looking and longer lasting terrariums, you don’t need special supplies to create a little living paradise in a glass jar.
 A trip to a yard sale and a walk in the woods will give you all the treasures needed to make your own magical terrarium.